Ascot Resources (TSE:AOT) Trading Down 12.5% – Here’s What Happened

-Several brokerages have recently issued reports on AOT.
-Desjardins raised shares of Ascot Resources to a “moderate buy” rating in a research note on Wednesday, April 16th.
-BMO Capital Markets reduced their target price on shares of Ascot Resources from C$0.50 to C$0.15 in a research note on Friday, April 11th.
+A number of brokerages recently issued reports on AOT.
+Desjardins upgraded Ascot Resources to a “moderate buy” rating in a report on Wednesday, April 16th.
+BMO Capital Markets reduced their price target on Ascot Resources from C$0.50 to C$0.15 in a report on Friday, April 11th.

 Ascot Resources Company Profile